otrosien/spring-statemachine-jpa-and-rest/README.md

 ### Current State and Links

+The resource intentionally does not expose its current state as enum, but as a localized text, so that clients are aware of the fact they should not build business logic upon that.
-The resource intentionally does not expose its current state, but instead links for triggering the state transitions that are possible for the given state.
+Instead the client should use the links for triggering the state transitions that are possible for the given state.
 You can get more details about why you should expose links instead of status properties in Oliver Gierke's talk about [DDD and REST](https://spring.io/blog/2016/11/15/springone-platform-2016-replay-ddd-rest-domain-driven-apis-for-the-web).